 Perhaps the easiest way to keep nails strong on the reg is through a supplement.
 Collagen and biotin tend to be the most effective and are studied the most.* Collagen powders and supplements are known for their hair- and skin-supporting abilities, but they can also enhance nails.
-In one small human study, collagen helped support the participants' nail health, including better growth rates, reduced breakage, and improved appearance.* Biotin has been shown to support thickness and firmness of nails in several human studies.* One moderately sized human study found that those who took biotin supplements had 25% thicker nail beds than the placebo group.*
+In one small human study, collagen helped support the participants' nail health1, including better growth rates, reduced breakage, and improved appearance.* Biotin has been shown to support thickness and firmness of nails2 in several human studies.* One moderately sized human study found that those who took biotin supplements had 25% thicker nail beds3 than the placebo group.*

 2. Protect your nails.

 Do your best to avoid nail traumas, be it from things big or small.
 "Take care of your nails and protect them," says Lin.
 "Maybe wear gloves when you do dishes or use a can opener instead of your fingernail."